Learn about investing, trading, retirement, banking, personal finance and more.

-The performance of stocks from all developed markets worldwide is tracked by the commonly used benchmark for international equities known as the MSCI Global Index.
-The index is market capitalization weighted, which means that the market capitalization of each individual stock determines how much of that stock is included in the index (the total value of its outstanding shares).
+The MSCI World Index, which is a widely used benchmark for international equities, tracks the performance of stocks from all developed economies in the world.
+The market capitalization of each individual stock decides how much of that stock is included in the index because the index is market capitalization weighted (the total value of its outstanding shares).

-What benefits come from utilizing the MSCI World Index?
+What is advantages result from utilizing the MSCI World Index?

 One of the biggest advantages of using the MSCI World Index is its broad coverage of developed markets, which makes it a good barometer for the stock and economic performance of the world as a whole.
 It is also a useful benchmark for global investors who want to evaluate the performance of their portfolios against the broader market.